Volvo Ignition from Scratch

 2. Turn ignition ON with key.

-3. Loosen timing adjustment locking nut on distributor collar.
+3. Loosen timing adjustment locking nut on distributor Housing Collar Clamp.

 4. Turn distributor housing CCW about 45 degrees to assure points are closed, and it is therefore positioned BEFORE ignition point (point at which lobe on distributor shaft opens ignition points and causes high voltage spark).
 Note: This procedure can still be used, even if ignition has been upgraded with electronics which eliminate the points, and replaces them with a Hall-effect, or an Optical sensor.